anandu06dev/ng4StarterKit/README.md

 Applying a freestyle approach in which we can load a few components at random places at the same time is not possible!
 A 3rd party router module or any built-in API like the `ComponentFactoryResolver` API may help to counteract a freestyle approach by creating and loading components dynamically outside of the router context.
 The router module is therefore appropriate for mobile devices such as tablets and smart phones.
-Writing SPA desktop applications based on Angular's router module should be considered with caution.

 # Summary